rzel/jNV/README.md

 		groovy JNV.groovy

 Alternatively, you can run it as an independent java jar.
 To run the jar in `groovy/bin`, download it to any folder and copy `groovy-all-2.1.0.jar` from `GROOVY_HOME/embeddable` there.
+Then use the standard java invocation:

+	java -jar jnv.jar

-Any 2+ version of jar should work as well, but since the jar refers to that specific version in its `MANIFEST.MF`, you'll have to either rename the jar and hope for the best or build the jar after modifying the file.
+Any 2+ version of jar should work as well, but since the jar refers to a specific version in its `MANIFEST.MF`, you'll have to either rename the jar and hope for the best or build the jar after modifying the file.

-Building the source is easy, however.
+Building the source is easy, though.
 Assuming you have JDK and Groovy installed, run

 		cd jnv/groovy/ ./build.sh